 What are the typical questions you get from your customers?
 Look at customer service logs, your live chat, and questions asked in general through search engines.
 Once you understand the pain points driving people to your site, it’s easier to answer those issues via your resources page.

-Mopinion offers an extensive resources question to answer the typical questions people have.
+Mopinion offers extensive resources question to answer the typical questions people have.
 The screenshot above shows webinars on using their software for onboarding, gaining feedback, and more.
 Note that they also offer additional resources for their audience, such as blogs, white papers, and podcasts.

 2. Consider the relevance